CloudNationHQ/az-cn-module-tf-acr/README.md

 The third variation allows for specific deployment tests.
 By providing a unique test name in the github workflow, it overrides the default extended test, executing the specific deployment test instead.

 Each of these tests contributes to the robustness and resilience of the module.
 They ensure the module performs consistently and accurately under different scenarios and configurations.

+## Notes

+For the agent pool task, a personal access token with the repo scope is required

 ## Authors